James F. Starbuck, Prominent Attorney, and Later State Senator, Builds Starbuck Mansion At 253 Clinton Street

 On March 21, 1859, Senator Starbuck, prominent Democrat, friend of Silas Wright, Samuel J. Tilden, Martin Van Buren, Stephen A. Douglass, Franklin Pierce, General George B. McClellan and Horatio Seymour, paid Alexander Campbell $4,000 for a lot and small white house and on the south side of Clinton Street.
 Five days before he bought an adjoining lot from Sawens & Anderson for $1,250.
 The little house was torn down to make room for the big one with its dozen or more large rooms, its two fireplaces, one with white marble mantle and the other of black marble, its long drawing room and huge attic leading to a broad cupola.

-James F. Starbuck would pass way in mid-December of 1880 at the age of 65.
-The New York Times would note in his obituary–
+James F. Starbuck would pass away in mid-December of 1880 at the age of 65.
+The New York Times noted in his obituary–

 James F. Starbuck, the ex-Senator, and for a long time one of the most distinguished lawyers in Northern New-York, is dead.
 At 8 o’clock on Friday evening he was suddenly attacked by bleeding of the liver, and he died at 5 o’clock yesterday morning.